brady691213/ApiGen/src/CodeScaffolding/README.md

 ```

 By default, however, `SolutionBuilder` will not create a `src` folder or any projects.
 This class uses a Scriban
-template to create the .sln file.
+template to create the `.sln` file, and then `ProjectBuilder` to create projects.

 ### ProjectBuilder